security-notes/infobyte-faraday-wiki/FAQ.md

 <a name="after-purchase"></a>
 ### I purchased a License, now what?
-You will receive an email with a link to download two tarballs.
+You will receive an email with a link to download the license and the faraday product (deb,rpm or binary).
 One will be your Faraday License and the other the version you selected.
-Uncompress both and place the contents of the license tar inside **$FARADAY/doc/**.
+Uncompress both and place the contents of the license tar inside **/home/faraday/.faraday/doc/**.

-Read more on how to install - [Pro Installation](https://github.com/infobyte/faraday/wiki/installation-pro) and [Corp Installation](https://github.com/infobyte/faraday/wiki/installation-corp).
+Read more on how to install - [Faraday Installation](https://github.com/infobyte/faraday/wiki/Installation-Guide).

 [ [index] ](#index)

 <a name="upgrade-kali"></a>
 ### Can I keep using the Kali version with my newly bought Professional/Corporate license?
 In a nutshell, yes.
 Even though the Kali Faraday version is incompatible with both the **Professional** and **Corporate** licenses, you can upgrade the platform in the same box without losing all your data.

+You will need to remove the package `python-faraday` and then you need to install the pro/corp .deb with `apt install ./faraday-server_amd64.deb`

 Follow the [commercial update instructions](https://github.com/infobyte/faraday/wiki/Updates#commercial-version-update) to upgrade.